SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 This is not ideal as your goal may be to simply nudge the note and not the parameter automation.

-This community feature addresses this by changing the behaviour to only nudge notes.
+This default setting addresses this by changing the behaviour to only nudge notes.

-This change can be reversed by setting the "Nudge Notes" community feature to OFF.
+Through the `Settings/Defaults/UI/Automation/Nudge Notes` submenu, you can disable this change in behaviour and re-instate the original nudge note behaviour by setting 'Nudge Notes' to "Disabled."

 > **Note:** there is no Automation nudging functionality in the Automation Clip View.
 But you can shift the entire Automation sequence horizontally left/right or manually edit the automation.

 > **Note:** MPE recorded will still be nudged as the scope of this PR does not cover editing MPE.

-### Shifting Clip Horizontally

-Currently in the Clip View if you press down on the Vertical Encoder and turn the Horizontal Encoder, it will shift Notes AND the ALL Automations of the entire clip horizontally.

-Similar to above with the Nudging Notes community feature, this feature will disable the shifting of Automations within the existing Clip View and leave that behaviour to the Automation Clip View.

-In the Automation Clip View, functionality is provided to shift automations at the parameter level.

-> **Note:** MPE recorded will still be shifted as the scope of this PR does not cover editing MPE.

 ### Disable Audition Pad Shortcuts